 Skip to main content

-API keys are used to authenticate requests to the Stigg GraphQL API.
-Each environment in your Stigg account has its own set of API keys.
+API keys are used to authenticate requests to the Stigg API and SDKs.
+Each environment has its own isolated set of keys, managed under Integrations > API keys.

 Key types

-Full access keys provide full access to your Stigg environment.
-Never expose them in client-side code, public repositories, or frontend bundles.
+Full access and scoped secret keys must never be exposed in client-side code, public repositories, or frontend bundles.
 Use environment variables to store them securely.

 Finding your API keys